 Unborn babies get all their nutrition, oxygen, and other substances from the mother, so if she is using drugs, she’ll pass them down to the baby.
 This can lead to premature births, low birth weight, and can even cause withdrawal symptoms for the newborn child.
 Moreover, the impurities from drugs are so harmful to the baby, they can cause long-term birth defects.
 Some of these affects which may include learning or behavioral issues, or other problems later in life.

 Can Drug Abuse Be Treated?

 Short answer, yes.
-There is effective treatment for drug abuse and those that choose to do it, and stick with it, can end their addiction for good.
-The treatment process can take a long time, and it’s harder depending on the drugs taken and level of addiction.
-Treatment involves stopping using, learning new mental frameworks, ways to control emotions, and dealing with problems head on so you can improve.
+There is an effective treatment for drug abuse to end addiction for good.
+The treatment process can take a long time, and it’s harder depending on the drugs taken and the level of addiction.
+Drug rehab in Atlanta involves quitting substances, learning new mental frameworks, emotional regulation, and dealing with problems head-on to improve.

 If you’re looking for treatment plans, then you’re a part of the improving minority.
 Drug use is on the rise, and we’re helping to increase the rise of treatment as well.
-Reach out to us if you or someone you know would have suffered from any level of drug use and speak to one of our treatment experts and we’ll see how we can help.
+Reach out to Buckhead Behavioral Health if you or someone you know have suffered from any level of drug use, and we’ll see how we can help.

 Drug Rehab in Atlanta, Georgia

 Buckhead Behavioral Health is a luxury addiction treatment facility and drug rehab in Atlanta, Georgia.
-Offering individualized treatment, the multidisciplinary staff at Buckhead Behavioral Health offers evidenced-based practices to help individuals recover from addiction in a safe and structured setting free from distractions.
-Learn more about our admissions process and begin the road to recovery now.
+Offering individualized treatment, our staff at Buckhead Behavioral Health offers evidenced-based practices to help individuals recover from addiction in a safe and structured setting free from distractions.
+Contact us today to learn more about drug rehab in Atlanta.